simonpenel/rectree2svg/README.md

     - .recphylo    => recPhyloXML
     - any other    => newick

-You will find several inout file examples in newick_examples  recphylo_examples xml_examples directories.
+You will find several input file examples in newick_examples, recphylo_examples and xml_examples directories.

 # Using the code: